 Do a few test runs before you actually return to work

-During both my maternity leaves, I actively started spending short amounts of time away from home from about two to three weeks before returning to work and gradually increased this.
-This allowed my helper and the babies space to bond without me mothering around, and also helped me and the babies get use to being away from each other.
+During both my maternity leaves, I actively started spending short amounts of time away from home from about two to three weeks before returning to work.
+This allowed my helper and the babies space to bond without me mothering around.
+It also helped me and the babies get use to being away from each other.
 And… I got a whole lot of free time to relax and have some me time.

 Take a lead role in planning your work life integration